-We start with the simplest of these generators: the pairwise-independence generator, and its generalization to t-wise independence for any $t \ge 2$ .
+We start with the simplest of these generators: the pairwise independence generator, and its generalization to t-wise independence for any $t \ge 2$.
 Such generators perfectly fool any distinguisher that only observe t locations in the output sequence.
 This leads naturally to almost pairwise (or t-wise) independence generators, which also fool such distinguishers (albeit non-perfectly).
-The latter generators are implied by a stronger class of generators, which is of independent interest: the smallbias generators.
+The latter generators are implied by a stronger class of generators, which is of independent interest: the small-bias generators.
 Small-bias generators fool any linear test (i.e., any distinguisher that merely considers the XOR of some fixed locations in the input sequence).
-We finally turn to the Expander Random Walk Generator: this generator produces a sequence of strings that hit any dense subset of strings with probability that is close to the hitting probability of a truly random sequence.
+We finally turn to the Expander Random Walk Generator: This generator produces a sequence of strings that hit any dense subset of strings with probability that is close to the hitting probability of a truly random sequence.1 denoted k.
+Since this is not the common presentation for most results presented in the sequel, we provide (in footnotes) the common presentation in which the seed length is determined as a function of other parameters.